orarytska/flood-maps/README.md

 # flood-maps
-This repository contains an HTML map to be embedded in a Google Site.
+This repository contains an HTML map.
 The map shows IA counties after hurricane Helena, 2024, and NFIP non-participating communities.